FREE

 Key findings of this report show that total CO2-energy emissions from 15 preliminary deep decarbonization pathways (DDPs) identified can lead to a decrease in emissions by 45%.
 While this does not achieve the full decarbonization needed to assure to stay below 2 degree Celsius limit, the report stresses that pathways can be immediately implemented, which moves us substantially toward a global goal of living sustainably.
 For deep decarbonization of each country to occur, the report provides three common tools: energy efficiency and conservation, low-carbon electricity, and fuel switching [2].

 This report can be viewed as a general guidance document for how a country can contribute to the global efforts in limiting the 2 degree Celsius threshold.
 Detailed analyses for individual countries will be released on the DDPP website.
-Two country-level reports have so far been released: the U.S. and Australia, which are available at: https://unsdsn.org/what-we-do/deep-decarbonization-pathways), and a report on France is scheduled to be released in the first half of 2015.
+Two country-level reports have so far been released: the U.S. and Australia, and a report on France is scheduled to be released in the first half of 2015.

 While many analysts would find much to agree with in terms of the value in identifying and developing deep decarbonization pathways, the objective of this report has also raised concerns.
 First, the underlying principles and assumptions of the report appear to be rooted in eco-modernization principles, in which humans not only fix severe problems like climate change but also can secure continued economic growth vis-à-vis technological innovations and through advancement in environmental management.
 While this perspective seems to be popular, it can be criticized for its dependency on experts and bureaucrats, most of whom are rarely exposed to the difficulties arising from climate change [3].
 Some also object to an initiative like this because it seeks to endorse a vain ambition to ‘master’ nature.
 And some will criticize the effort for its failure to include NGOs in the pathway-building exercise [4].
 Participation from civil society in each country could enrich country-level reports which will follow.
 Even so, DDPP is worth the attention of researchers and citizens seeking ideas on how to build a sustainable future.